Monthly Forecast

 Additional information:

-1. In the past month or so, sea surface temperatures of the central and eastern equatorial Pacific were near normal on the whole.
-Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the sea surface temperatures of the central and eastern equatorial Pacific are expected to remain near normal for the rest of this summer and autumn this year.
+- In the past month or so, sea surface temperatures of the central and eastern equatorial Pacific were near normal on the whole.
+Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the sea surface temperatures of the central and eastern equatorial Pacific are expected to be normal to below normal for autumn and winter this year.

-2. Taking into consideration of the impacts of global warming and latest ENSO status, different climate model forecasts, other objective forecast guidance and the influence of an active southwest monsoon to Hong Kong in the first week, the temperature of August 2025 in Hong Kong is expected to be normal to above-normal, and the chance of normal to above-normal rainfall in the month will be higher.
+- Taking into consideration of the impacts of global warming and latest ENSO status, different climate model forecasts and other objective forecast guidance, the temperature of September 2025 in Hong Kong is expected to be normal to above-normal, and the chance of normal to above-normal rainfall in the month will be slightly higher.

 Note: